Ryu7ken/space-impact/README.md

 ## Credits

-This game is a fan recreation of the classic Nokia Space Impact game that was pre-loaded on Nokia phones like the 3310.
+This game is a recreation of the classic Space Impact game that was pre-loaded on Nokia phones like the Nokia 2100 or 3310.